 Solar jobs in Germany

-is reporting that a solar project in the Sahara could lead to 240,000 jobs in Germany by the middle of the century.
+A Reuters article is reporting that a solar project in the Sahara could lead to 240,000 jobs in Germany by the middle of the century.
 The project uses concentrated solar power and could ultimately generate 20 gigawatts of power on an annual basis.
 Funding for the project hasn’t been secured but analysts are hoping that it may be discussed at an upcoming G-8 meeting.

 British Gas is preparing for a new project that will help customers reduce their energy and ultimately save money.
 The savings will come through the use of smart meters in homes and the company projects that 2,600 jobs will be created over the next three years.
 “The new British Gas workers will advise customers on the range of rates available, conduct energy efficiency audits and provide tips on how to cut energy use.”
 Source: Reuters